weblue/naders.page/_posts/2021-06-15-Code-How-to-keep-growing.md

 These projects tend to demonstrate a religious attachment to languages, libraries, or tools, without regard for community consensus about them.
 Their rigidity can kill new or better ideas from the developers maintaining them.
 Always ask why a specific language or tool was used, and **if you ever hear "that's just how we do it", start looking for new work**.
 Never fear feeling stupid when asking these questions.

 ---
 Ultimately, passion in the field of software will fuel the desire to always continue growing, but this effort takes commitment as well.
-If you already love computer science, it's that much more interesting and rewarding to keep yourself fresh in this field, and it's never a dull day when you enjoy what you're doing.
+If you already love computer science, it's that much more interesting and rewarding to keep evolving with the field, and it's never a dull day when you enjoy what you're doing.